scikit-allel/skallel-tensor/ROADMAP.md

   cython or complicated numpy tricks.
 Cython is a wonderful tool but adds complexity both in the implementation and in the packaging and distribution.
-Numpy is also wonderful but things can get very obscure when functions are using several vectorized operations with lots of broadcasting and indexing tricks.
+Numpy is also wonderful but things can get very obscure when algorithms are using several vectorized operations with lots of broadcasting and indexing tricks.
 Numba allows straightforward algorithm implementations using plain Python code.